crossplane-contrib/provider-cloudinit/SLIDES.md

 ## provisioning managed services

-* what about tranditional vm services? baremetal?
+* what about traditional vm services? baremetal?
   * how do you configure them?
     * provider ssh? idempotency?
     * userdata. limitations?
       * cloud-init.
         * provider?

+## Alternatives

+device.userdata native support for configmaps custom composition to create device.userdata? patch from configmaps not yet supported terraform cloudinit and template provider as crossplane providers? missing support for datasources? (are they all that different?)

 ## terraform provider